 In addition, all authors of a review team should:

-• follow the advice and guidance in the Cochrane Handbook for Systematic Reviews of Interventions, taking account of any specific instructions or preferences a CRG may have.
+- follow the advice and guidance in the Cochrane Handbook for Systematic Reviews of Interventions, taking account of any specific instructions or preferences given to you by Editors involved with your title.

 The named Contact Person should:

-• keep in touch with their CRG about their progress;
+- keep in touch with Cochrane about their progress;

-• respond to correspondence from their CRG in a timely manner.
+- respond to correspondence from their Editor in a timely manner.

-Despite support and encouragement, sometimes review teams struggle to make sufficient progress with their review, or they submit draft versions that would require too much input from the CRG editorial team to meet acceptable standards.
-In these circumstances, the CRG may decide to withdraw the review from the authors, citing concerns over quality and the capacity of the review team to complete the review.
+Despite support and encouragement, sometimes review teams struggle to make sufficient progress with their review, or they submit draft versions that would require too much input from the Cochrane editorial team to meet acceptable standards.
+In these circumstances, Cochrane may decide to withdraw the review from the authors, citing concerns over quality and the capacity of the review team to complete the review.

 It should be recognized that throughout the process of review preparation (be it at the title registration, protocol or review stage) the review could be taken out of the editorial process due to concerns about quality that cannot be resolved.